kristoff-it/redis-memolock/README.md

 code that is clear and terse, so that anybody that has real needs can make the right adjustments for their own use-case.

+Each implementation has its own README with code examples.

 ## Go
 Inside the `go/` directory you can find a Go module.
 This implementation makes good use of goroutines and channels, and uses a single goroutine to write to the subscription multiplexer, as opposed to the C# version (not yet available, I will post it in concomitance with
-    [my talk at NDC](https://ndcoslo.com/talk/solving-tricky-coordination-problems-in-stateless-net-services/) ) which has concurrent writers acquire control of a `System.Collections.Concurrent.ConcurrentDictionary`.
+    [my talk at NDC](https://ndcoslo.com/talk/solving-tricky-coordination-problems-in-stateless-net-services/) ) which has concurrent writers acquire control of a C# `ConcurrentDictionary`.